 Miriam graduated from the University of Illinois at Chicago with a B.A. in psychology.
 She received her Master’s degree in clinical psychology from The Chicago School of Professional Psychology.
 Miriam has 5 years of experience working with children, adults, and families in community mental health settings and has been with the agency since 2009.
 Miriam’s areas of interest include depression, trauma, grief/loss, anxiety, and self-esteem.

-Carol is currently a Bilingual Clinical Associate and former Advanced Doctoral Fellow in Families, Illness, and Collaborative Health.
-She is a full-time 4th-year doctoral student in the Couple and Family Therapy Ph.D. program at Adler University, with a particular interest in Medical Family Therapy.
-Carol graduated from the Illinois School of Professional Psychology (Argosy) with a Master’s degree in Marriage and Family Therapy.
+Dr. Salas received her Couples and family therapy doctoral degree from Adler University, with a particular interest in Medical Family Therapy.
+Dr. Salas graduated from the Illinois School of Professional Psychology with a Master's in Marriage and Family Therapy.
 She completed a Bachelor of Arts in Psychology and a minor in Social Work from Chicago State University.
-Carol works with individuals, couples, and families from an integrated systemic perspective, with emphasis on Structural Therapy, Solutions-Focused Brief Therapy, Emotionally Focused Couples Therapy, and Psychoeducational models.
-Carol has experience and interest in working with individuals, couples, and families who are impacted by chronic illness, and specifically, in Latino/Hispanic individuals, couples, or families that have limited access to mental health due to the barrier of the language.
-Carol provides therapy in both Spanish and English and believes that individuals or families struggle to express themselves, especially when communicating emotions can find it more challenging to do so with the language barrier.
-Carol thinks whose first language is not English may find it very difficult to identify words to express their feelings in a foreign language, especially, their profound emotions.
-Carol emphasizes her work in providing a safe space for her patients, allowing them to express their feelings without feeling judged or stigmatized.
-Carol has experience in treating: depression, anxiety, trauma, grief and loss, chronic medical illness, neurocognitive disorders, and difficulties in coping with daily life stressors.
-She enjoys working with a wide variety of individuals, couples, and families that are experiencing dysfunctional dynamics, emotional difficulties, and need help in finding a balance so they can improve their functioning and be capable of increasing their welfare.
+Dr. Salas works with individuals, couples, and families from an integrated systemic perspective, emphasizing Structural Therapy, Solutions-Focused Brief Therapy, Dialectical Behavioral Therapy, Family Illness System Model, Emotionally Focused Couples Therapy, Cognitive Behavioral Therapy, and Psychoeducational models.
+She has experience and interest in working with individuals, couples, and families impacted by chronic illness, specifically with Latino/Hispanic individuals, couples, or families with limited access to mental health due to the language barrier.
+Dr. Salas provides therapy in Spanish and English and believes that individuals or families struggling to express themselves, especially when communicating emotions, can find it more challenging to do so with the language barrier.
+Dr. Salas thinks those whose first language is not English may find it difficult to identify words to express their feelings in a foreign language, especially their profound emotions.
+Dr. Salas emphasizes her work in providing a safe space for her patients, allowing them to express their feelings without feeling judged or stigmatized.
+Dr. Salas has experience in treating depression, anxiety, trauma, grief and loss, neurodevelopmental disorders, personality disorders, disruptive and conduct disorders, chronic medical illness, and difficulties in coping with daily life stressors.
+She enjoys working with a wide variety of individuals, couples, and families experiencing dysfunctional dynamics and emotional challenges, and they need help identifying strengths and finding a balance to improve their functioning and increase their welfare and family homeostasis.

 Daniela is a bilingual (English-Spanish) Clinical Social Worker with a passion for community mental health services and psychoeducation.
 She obtained her Masters in Social Work from Loyola University Chicago with a specialization in Mental Health and sub-specializations in Migration Studies and Group Work.
 A full-time clinician at Cicero Family Services, her vision is to support the integral wellbeing of migrant and refugee communities.
 For Daniela, it is an honor to offer compassionate therapy services to individuals and families.